 The course is taught on the eXtension campus by Heidi Lindberg, Greenhouse and Nursery Extension Educator, with Michigan State University Extension and Dr. Raymond Cloyd (Kansas State University Extension) who co-authored the course and provided supplemental video content.

 Individuals enrolled in this self-paced course will take a pre-test and a final exam to assess their progress on the topics associated with the course.
 Self-assessment quizzes will engage individuals with the material.
 The course also provides links to additional resources on pertinent biological control topics.

 Biological Control for Greenhouse Growers is available through campus.extension.org.

 Course offerings: This non-credit course is offered twice a year (summer and fall).
-Those interested can register for the course through June 15, 2017.
-Individuals enrolled in the summer session will have access to the course materials from June 1 through Aug.
-31, 2017.
-The next winter session opens for enrollment on Oct 1, 2017, and the course material will be available to registrants from Nov.
+The next session (winter) session opens for enrollment on Oct 1, 2017, and the course material will be available to registrants from Nov.
 1, 2017 through Jan.
 31, 2018.

 Cost: $129* per individual